Table of Contents

 Next, consider how much additional pay should be offered to employees.
 Start by projecting/modeling (with Finance and Sales) the revenue or profit opportunity level that a particular percentage improvement in employee effort, productivity, or production could achieve.
 For example, if employees were 5-10% more productive in their sales, service, or production output, how much revenue or profit would that generate?
 Knowing that such an increase might not be sustainable for more than 30, 60, or 90 days with the existing staff, what would the financial boost look like?

 Next, the market pay data for each job family, level, and role proposed for eligibility is reviewed.
 How much compensation would it take to move the average worker to 102-105% of the market rate for each job?
 105-110%?
 What would the total bill be for that additional pay cost (daily, weekly, or monthly)?
 How does that compare to the projected revenue or profit gains?
 That comparison should drive a calculation of how much to share with employees.
-A model of those costs/payouts then helps generate a budget per head, balanced with the impact of potential wage increases on their market rates.
+A model of those costs/payouts then helps generate a per-head budget, balanced with the impact of potential wage increases on their market rates.

 4. Develop performance criteria and rules